EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 If you want a custom text color on the poem screen, include `poemtextcolor_[hexcode]` somewhere in the texture path: for example `path="MyMod/customcrystalheart_poemtextcolor_ff0000/"`.

+### Fake Mini Hearts

+Those look exactly like Mini Hearts, but disappear for 3 seconds when dashed into, like vanilla fake hearts.

 ### Mini Heart Doors

 They're pretty much heart gates, but you can customize their height, and make them count the hearts on the level set you want.
 They also open with a cutscene, instead of Maddy having to stand next to them.